School Bus Rules and Information

 After School/Late Run Buses

 Many times parents call the Transportation Center looking for their child because they were not aware that he/she was staying after school.
 Please have your child notify you in advance that they plan to stay after school, the reason or event, and the expected time home.
-Each after-school late run bus has a large area of the Island to cover.
+Each after-school late run bus has a large area of the Island to cover with an abbreviated schedule.
 Drop-offs may not be the same as the regular AM-PM bus stop.
 Additionally, drop-off times may vary each night, depending on how many students are on the bus and where they live.

 After School/Late Bus Dismissal Times